-It will be the official home of the MLS team called Austin FC; which began play in Major League Soccer this season, the venue was also built as a multipurpose facility to also host other events outside of soccer such as concerts, community activities, cultural events and private functions such as corporate meetings and weddings.
+It will be the home of the MLS team Austin FC; which began play in Major League Soccer this season, the venue was also built as a multipurpose facility to also host other events outside of soccer such as concerts, community activities, cultural events and private functions.

 Frisco, TX (United States)